Maokai Build Guide by Teyso

 Starting Item Choices:

-Start 1: Boots of Speed and some Health Potions and (if your jungler needs blue buffs or says they won't be sharing) a Mana Potion.
+Start 1: Boots, 3 Health Potions and a Mana Potion.
 You will need the movement speed if your opponent uses skill-shots to harass (ie: Karthus, Brand, Lux), and if you get ganked.

-Start 2: Doran's Shield.
+Start 2: Doran's Shield and a Mana Potion.
 This gives you the health, armor, and regeneration to withstand extra auto-attack harass from ranged opponents.
 It is also helpful against AD Casters.

-Start 3: Doran's Ring.
+Start 3: Doran's Ring and a Stealth Ward or some potions.
 Get this if you think you can dominate your lane.

-Start 4: Crystalline Flask and a Sight Ward will give you sustain and a ward to guard against ganks / help your jungler.
+Start 4: Crystalline Flask, a Stealth Ward, and a potion of your choice will give you sustain and a ward to guard against ganks / help your jungler.

 Early Item Choices: